Plumsail/actions/source/flow/how-tos/sharepoint/how-to-share-sharepoint-sites.rst

 Let us imagine the following use case: we create a new project site and need to provide access to customers (external users) to it.

-We will use `Create Modern SharePoint Site <https://plumsail.com/docs/actions/v1.x/flow/actions/sharepoint-processing.html#create-modern-sharepoint-site>`_ and `Invite External User to SharePoint <https://plumsail.com/docs/actions/v1.x/flow/actions/sharepoint-processing.html#invite-external-user-to-sharepoint>`_ actions from Plumasail SP connector, which is a part of `Plumsail Actions <https://plumsail.com/actions>`_.
+We will use `Create Modern SharePoint Site <https://plumsail.com/docs/actions/v1.x/flow/actions/sharepoint-processing.html#create-modern-sharepoint-site>`_ and `Invite External User to SharePoint <https://plumsail.com/docs/actions/v1.x/flow/actions/sharepoint-processing.html#invite-external-user-to-sharepoint>`_ actions from Plumsail SP connector, which is a part of `Plumsail Actions <https://plumsail.com/actions>`_.

 This is how our complete flow will look like: